 In unstable injuries, flexion or extension of the spine can contuse or transect the cord.
 Thus, when injured people are moved, inappropriate handling can precipitate paraplegia, quadriplegia, or even death due to spinal injury.

-Patients who may have a spinal injury should have the spine immobilized immediately; the neck is held straight manually (in line stabilization) during endotracheal intubation.
+Patients who may have a spinal injury should have the spine immobilized immediately; the neck is held straight manually (inline stabilization) during endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more .
 As soon as possible, the spine is fully immobilized on a firm, flat, padded backboard or similar surface to stabilize the position without excessive pressure.
 A rigid collar should be used to immobilize the cervical spine.
 Patients with thoracic or lumbar spine injuries can be carried prone or supine.
 Those with cervical cord damage that could induce respiratory difficulties should be carried supine, with attention to maintaining a patent airway and avoiding chest constriction.
 Transfer to a trauma center is desirable.

 Injuries are treated with rest, analgesics, and muscle-relaxing drugs with or without surgery until swelling and local pain have subsided.
-Additional general treatment for trauma patients is provided as necessary.
+Additional general treatment for trauma patients Evaluation and Treatment Injury is the number one cause of death for people aged 1 to 44.
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more is provided as necessary.

 Unstable injuries are immobilized until bone and soft tissues have healed in proper alignment; surgery with fusion and internal fixation is sometimes needed.
 Patients with incomplete cord injuries can have significant neurologic improvement after decompression.
 In contrast, in complete injury, return of useful neurologic function below the level of the injury is unlikely.
 Thus, surgery aims to stabilize the spine to allow early mobilization.

-Nursing care includes preventing urinary and pulmonary infections and pressure ulcers—eg, by turning the immobile patient every 2 h (on a Stryker frame when necessary).
-Deep venous thrombosis prophylaxis is required.
+Nursing care includes preventing urinary and pulmonary infections and pressure ulcers—eg, by turning the immobile patient every 2 hours (on a Stryker frame when necessary).
+Deep venous thrombosis prophylaxis Prevention Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more is required.
 An inferior vena cava filter could be considered in immobile patients who have contraindications to anticoagulation.

 Drugs can effectively control spasticity in some patients.
-Baclofen 5 mg po tid (maximum, 80 mg during a 24-h period) and tizanidine 4 mg po tid (maximum, 36 mg during a 24-h period) are typically used for spasticity occurring after spinal cord injury.
-Intrathecal baclofen 50 to 100 mcg once/day may be considered in patients in whom oral drugs are ineffective.
+Baclofen 5 mg orally 3 times a day (maximum, 80 mg during a 24-hour period) and tizanidine 4 mg orally 3 times a day (maximum, 36 mg during a 24-hour period) are typically used for spasticity occurring after spinal cord injury.
+Intrathecal baclofen 50 to 100 mcg once a day may be considered in patients in whom oral drugs are ineffective.

-Rehabilitation is needed to help people recover as fully as possible.
+Rehabilitation Spinal cord injury Rehabilitation aims to facilitate recovery from loss of function.
+(See also Overview of Rehabilitation.)
+Patients with arthritis can benefit from activities and exercises to increase joint range... read more is needed to help people recover as fully as possible.
 Rehabilitation, best provided through a team approach, combines physical therapies, skill-building activities, and counseling to meet social and emotional needs.
 The rehabilitation team is best directed by a physician with training and expertise in rehabilitation (physiatrist); it usually includes nurses, social workers, nutritionists, psychologists, physical and occupational therapists, recreational therapists, and vocational counselors.

 Physical therapy focuses on exercises for muscle strengthening, passive stretch exercises to prevent contractures, and appropriate use of assistive devices such as braces, a walker, or a wheelchair that may be needed to improve mobility.
 Strategies for controlling spasticity, autonomic dysreflexia, and neurogenic pain are taught.

 Occupational therapy focuses on redeveloping fine motor skills.
-Bladder and bowel management programs teach toileting techniques, which may require intermittent catheterization.
+Bladder and bowel management programs teach toileting techniques, which may require intermittent catheterization Bladder Catheterization Bladder catheterization is used to do the following: Obtain urine for examination Measure residual urine volume Relieve urinary retention or incontinence Deliver radiopaque contrast agents or... read more .
 A bowel regimen, involving timed stimulation with laxatives, is often needed.

 Vocational rehabilitation involves assessing both fine and gross motor skills, as well as cognitive capabilities, to determine the likelihood for meaningful employment.
 The vocational specialist then helps identify possible work sites and determines need for assistive equipment and workplace modifications.
 Recreation therapists use a similar approach in identifying and facilitating participation in hobbies, athletics, and other activities.